10 Website Promotion Essentials for Small Businesses.

 5. Get More Reviews.

 Reviews are pure gold for increasing ranking and conversion.
 Nobody likes to ask for reviews.
 They live in fear of a bad review and don’t want to ‘poke a sleeping bear’.
 It’s just easier not to ask.
 The single best thing you can do for your business is to ask for a review – every single time.
 Using a Reputation Manager makes it easy to ask and helps you to know about potential negative reviews before it happens.
 It only costs £25 per month to have a complete SEO monitoring service which includes reputation management for you to manage yourself.
+Read more about how to get more Google reviews.

 The benefits of reviews for website promotion.